 On November 1, 2011 we completed the acquisition of Diagnostic Newco LLC from its owner Kimberly Binder.
 Diagnostic Newco LLC is a design company that specializes in product packaging design, medical products advertising design and graphic art.
-Ms. Binder has joined the staff of the company's Pharma Tech Solutions, Inc. subsidiary and will work closely with the contract manufacturer for Genstrip, making subtle changes to packaging design among other responsibilities.
-She will also be responsible for the package design for new diagnostic products the company is working on.
-We intend to acquire additional private companies, focusing on small engineering companies that have developed technology requiring either regulatory approval, distribution or both.
+Ms. Binder has joined the staff of the company's Pharma Tech Solutions, Inc. subsidiary and has worked closely with the contract manufacturer for Genstrip, making subtle changes to packaging design among other responsibilities.
+She will also be responsible for the package design for new diagnostic products the company is currently working on.
+We also intend to acquire additional private companies, focusing on small engineering companies that have developed technology requiring either regulatory approval, distribution or both.
 In December 2011 we made another small acquisition, to acquire the services of Mr. Patrick DiParini.
 We are moving quickly to achieve our goal of becoming a vertically integrated, full service value added provider of products and services to an ever-growing market.
-The at-home diabetes testing market continues to grow in excess of 20% per year where the market is expected to grow from a current \$22.5+ billion worldwide base in 2010 to over \$32 billion in 2017.
+The at-home diabetes testing market continues to grow as diabetics continue to be diagnosed.
+The market for diabetes testing products is expected to grow from a current \$22.5+ billion worldwide base in 2010 to over \$32 billion in 2017.

-The company's current proprietary product offering, although not yet for commercial distribution, is the Shasta Genstrip blood glucose diagnostic test strip for at-home testing.
-Shasta Genstrip is a product conceived and designed by Shasta Technologies LLC, and fits into a diagnostic product niche and will sell into the world-wide self-test (home test) market of \$22.5 billion.
-The company entered into its first five year agreement for the distribution of Shasta Genstrip in early 2010.
+The company's current proprietary product offering, although not yet approved by the FDA for commercial distribution, is the Shasta Genstrip blood glucose diagnostic test strip for at-home testing.
+Shasta Genstrip is a product conceived and designed by Shasta Technologies LLC, and fits into a diagnostic product niche and will sell into the world-wide self-test (home test) market that is expected to grow to \$32 billion worldwide by 2017.
+The company has been involved with Genstrip since early 2010.
 Products like Genstrip require FDA approval but travel toward this approval through a well defined albeit slow and unresponsive regulatory process.
-The company believes that all regulatory hurdles have been addressed and satisfied, but as of August 1, 2012 Genstrip has not received final regulatory approval or disapproval from the FDA.

-In March 2012, representatives of the company and Shasta Technologies LLC met face-to-face with the FDA to ask questions and respond to FDA comments and to present its case in an effort to complete the FDA review process.
-Subsequently Shasta Technologies LLC and the company have received and responded to a short series of follow up questions and comments by FDA.
+The company believes that all regulatory hurdles have been addressed and satisfied, but as of this writing, Genstrip has not received final regulatory approval or disapproval from the FDA.
+In March 2012 and then again in September 2012, representatives of the company met face-to-face with the FDA, the September 2012 meeting at FDA's request, in an effort to iron out remaining FDA questions, and in the case of the September 2012 meeting, to address two final issues, both concerns related to certain post-approval manufacturing processes.
+Subsequent to each of these meetings with FDA the company has received and responded to a series of follow up questions and comments by FDA.
+In September 2012 these FDA comments and questions were changed to a semi-informal process indicating to the company the approaching end of the approval process.
+In early November 2012 the company received an informal communication from FDA staff asking for clarification of two issues remaining from the September 2012 face to face meeting.
+The company responded to these requests.
+Within the body of the communication received from FDA staff the company was informed that we [FDA] was close to reaching resolution on this issue.

-Since Genstrip is a unique offering, employing a razor blade only model (diagnostic test strip) into a razor (diagnostic meter)-razor blade (diagnostic test strip) market, the Genstrip 510(k) application presents some unusual challenges for the FDA and an educational challenge/opportunity for the company.
+The company maintains a practice where comments and questions are responded to as quickly as practical.
+Since Genstrip is a unique offering, employing a razor blade only model (diagnostic test strip) into a razor (diagnostic meter)-razor blade (diagnostic test strip) market, the Genstrip 510(k) application has presented some unusual challenges for the FDA and an educational challenge/opportunity for the company.
 Since the company plans additional similar products in the future for other diagnostic platforms, the Genstrip experience, however slow and unresponsive, has provided lessons and experience.